-Modern Foreign Languages are taught as part of the curriculum during European themed days and can also be accessed through the Character Curriculum.
-Due to a significant number of our Boys having linguistic difficulties, emphasis has been placed on supplying additional time for acquisition of receptive and expressive language skills, through Communication Groups, Narrative Sessions, and Reading Groups.
+Modern Foreign Languages are taught as part of the curriculum during European themed days and can also be accessed through Bramfield Boy as part of the Character Curriculum.
+Due to a significant number of our pupils having linguistic difficulties, emphasis has been placed on supplying additional time for acquisition of receptive and expressive language skills, through Communication Groups, Narrative Sessions, and Reading Groups.
 Pupil's are made aware of the different cultures in PSHE and RE lessons to supplement learning.